Death of Harry Dunn: Collision

 Harry Dunn, a 19-year-old resident of Charlton near Banbury, was riding his motorcycle on the B4031 road about 400 yd from the exit of RAF Croughton on the evening of 27 August 2019, when he was struck by a car.
-The car was driven by Anne Sacoolas, a former US spy and the wife of a CIA operative working at the United States Air Force listening station at RAF Croughton.
-Police said they believed the car, a Volvo XC90, had been driven on the wrong side of the road from the base exit, which Sacoolas later admitted.
+The car was driven by Anne Sacoolas, who was then a member of the United States Intelligence Community and the wife of a CIA operative working at the United States Air Force listening station at RAF Croughton.
+Police said they believed the car, a right-hand-drive Volvo XC90, had been driven on the wrong side of the road from the base exit, which Sacoolas later admitted.

 Sacoolas had a previous driving infraction in the US state of Virginia in 2006 for "failing to pay full time and attention".
-The BBC reported that the Sacoolas family had only been in the UK for three weeks.
+The BBC reported that the Sacoolas family had been in Britain for three weeks prior to Dunn's death.

 Call handlers for the emergency telephone call categorised Dunn's injuries as category 2, requiring ambulance attention within 40 minutes; the ambulance arrived 43 minutes after the collision.
 The chief executive of East Midlands Ambulance Service later said that the categorisation did not make a difference to the outcome because of a shortage of ambulance crews.
 Dunn was pronounced dead at the Major Trauma Centre of the John Radcliffe Hospital, Oxford.
-A funeral took place on 17 September followed by cremation at an Oxfordshire crematorium.